artygus/webkit-webinspector/README.md

 By default server will start on 8080, you can change server port providing the command-line argument, e.g. `./server.js 8000`.
 Press CTRL+C to quit.

-You can switch between versions using `vX` argument, allowed values are v7, v8, latest (default value).

-    ./server v7

-Now just navigate to `http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1`. `ws=...` part can be taken from `http://localhost:9222`, "frontend" page of ios-webkit-debug-proxy tool.
+Navigate to `http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1`. `ws=...` part can be taken from `http://localhost:9222`, "frontend" page of ios-webkit-debug-proxy tool.

-To debug older iOS devices with the latest inspector you may need to link another InspectorBackendCommands.js file, e.g.

-    ln -f lib/WebInspectorUI/latest/Protocol/Legacy/8.0/InspectorBackendCommands.js lib/WebInspectorUI/latest/Protocol/

-but I recommend switching to older version.

 ## Update